Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Iterm2-Zsh.md

 ## Iterm2
-Iterm2 is a replacement for Terminal.
+Iterm2 is a replacement for terminal.

 - In [`iTerm2`](https://iterm2.com/) official website, click `Download` and then install in your Mac just like other App. **_my way_**
 - `brew install cask iterm2`. **_recommend_**